07 Jun The foundations of the core

 Core stability is built through resisting movement, not like in previous times when we just thought the traditional core exercises like sit-ups, crunches and side bends did the trick.
-New research on the effectiveness and safety of these exercises shows that they may actually do more harm than good if done in high volume with little efficiency.
+New research on the effectiveness and safety of these exercises shows that they may actually do more harm than good.
+This is if done in high volume with little efficiency.

-Instead of creating large ranges of motion through the trunk like these traditional exercises do, more functional exercises are brought in to enhance the stability of the hips, torso and shoulders.
-Here are some basic exercises that train these key areas and a few tips to keep in mind:
+There are some tips to consider in building a strong core foundation.
+Instead of creating large ranges of motion through the trunk as these traditional exercises do.
+More functional exercises are brought in to enhance the stability of the hips, torso and shoulders.
+Some examples of basic exercises that train the core and a few tips to keep in mind:

 - Forward plank – keep a straight line through the body, preventing the hips from sagging toward the floor.